DISEASE/DISORDER:

 Notation of the Glasgow Coma Scale or use of a trauma scoring index to assess severity of presentation is useful for future prognosis.

-Translation into practice: practice “pearls” / performance improvement in practice (PIPs) / changes in clinical practice behaviors and skills
+Translation into practice: practice “pearls”/performance improvement in practice (PIPs) / changes in clinical practice behaviors and skills

 Early predictions of outcomes

-Negative outcomes after non-accidental trauma are more often seen in children with severe initial injuries, injuries affecting the central nervous system, and younger ages.
-An estimated 50% of children who are victims of non-accidental head injury will have some degree of permanent cognitive and behavioral deficits.14 Along with cognitive and behavioral effects, impairments are often observed in the form of motor development (spastic quadriplegia/diplegia 15-64%), epilepsy (11-32%), cortico-subcortical atrophy (61-100%), visual impairment (18-48%), and language disorders (37-64%).
-Worse outcomes in non-traumatic head injury patients are more likely in children presenting with coma, seizures, associated cranial fracture, or evidence of cerebral atrophy.
-15,16,17 Late neurologic and cognitive sequelae have been found to correlate with Pediatric Trauma Score and Glasgow Coma score, but not with age or with mechanism of injury.18
+In abusive head trauma, early hypoxemia and hypotension, age less than 2, and severity of injury (SDH or GCS <8) are strong predictors or seizures and are linked with poor outcome due to increased excitotoxicity.6 Negative outcomes after non-accidental trauma are more often seen in children with severe initial injuries, injuries affecting the central nervous system, and younger ages.
+An estimated 50% of children who are victims of non-accidental head injury will have some degree of permanent cognitive and behavioral deficits.10Along with cognitive and behavioral effects, impairments are often observed in the form of motor development (spastic quadriplegia/diplegia 15-64%), epilepsy (11-32%), cortico-subcortical atrophy (61-100%), visual impairment (18-48%), and language disorders (37-64%).Worse outcomes in non-traumatic head injury patients are more likely in children presenting with coma, seizures, associated cranial fracture, evidence of cerebral atrophy.11Late neurologic and cognitive sequelae have been found to correlate with Pediatric Trauma Score and Glasgow Coma score, but not with age or with mechanism of injury.12

 Factors predicting positive functional outcomes are isolated musculoskeletal or limited dermatologic findings.
 However, emotional outcomes are not easily predicted by the severity of physical findings.
 Children who are relatively physically intact can still have lasting deficits from abuse that negatively impacts emotional, social, and cognitive development.